tuckerjohnson/viscs/README.md

-an instrument for organizing and filtering large sample sets
+## VISCS

-## viscis-batch
+## viscs-batch

-This script processes samples for use with VISCIS and other things.
+This script processes samples for use with VISCS.

 ##### DEPENDENCIES: